hunterpankey/baseball-game-translations-site/src/games/Prospi/Prospi20242025/Modes/HakkyuuNoKiseki/General/Main-Game-Loop.md

 When you first start, your school's field and facilities are in very poor shape.
 The grounds condition affects your progression and growth in weekly activities and practice.
 You can improve the grounds by using items from the smartphone menu such as white or black soil ({% jisho "白土" %} or {% jisho "黒土" %}), equipment like a batting tee or weightlifting equipment, or through activities and events where the club manager will improve the grounds, or you can direct your players to clean up and improve it.

 Grounds will deteriorate over time as you practice on it consecutively without taking a break, and equipment that you apply to the grounds will deteriorate and break over use, removing its benefit from the grounds score.
-You can maintain the equipment with a toolbox item or through a manager action.
+You can maintain the equipment with a toolbox item or through a manager maintenance action.

 ### Setting the Lineup and On-Field Strategy

 You can set your ideal starting lineup and main starting pitcher through the smartphone menu.
 Use the "omakase" ({% jisho "お任せ", "おまかせ" %}) option to let the game auto-set the lineup.
 You can make further changes after auto-setting the lineup, for example, if you want to give some younger players some starts for a few games.
+You can change the lineup immediately before the game as well, so don't worry if you forget a change you want to make.